Theoretical Foundations of

 The next section examines five key properties of the model.
 First, as cash approaches infinity the expected growth rate of consumption and the marginal propensity to consume (MPC) converge to their values in the perfect foresight case.
 Second, as cash approaches zero the expected growth rate of consumption approaches infinity, and the MPC approaches a simple analytical limit.
 Third, if the consumer is sufficiently ‘impatient’ (in a particular sense), a unique target cash-to-permanent-income ratio will exist.
 Fourth, at the target cash ratio, the expected growth rate of consumption is slightly less than the expected growth rate of permanent noncapital income.
 Finally, the expected growth rate of consumption is declining in the level of cash.
 The first four propositions are proven under general assumptions about parameter values; the last is shown to hold if there are no transitory shocks, but may fail in extreme cases if there are both transitory and permanent shocks.

-The consumer solves an optimization problem from the current period until the end of life at defined by the objectivewhere is a constant relative risk aversion utility function with .3 4 The consumer’s initial condition is defined by market resources (what Deaton (1991) calls ‘cash-on-hand’) and permanent noncapital income .
+The consumer solves an optimization problem from the current period until the end of life at defined by the objective2 3 The consumer’s initial condition is defined by market resources (what Deaton (1991) calls ‘cash-on-hand’) and permanent noncapital income .
 (This will henceforth be called a ‘Friedman/Buffer Stock’ (FBS) income process because its definition corresponds reasonably well to the descriptions in Friedman (1957) and because such a process has been widely used in the numerical buffer stock saving literature.)

-In the usual treatment, a dynamic budget constraint (DBC) simultaneously incorporates all of the elements that determine next period’s given this period’s choices; but for the detailed analysis here, it will be useful to disarticulate the steps so that individual ingredients can be separately examined:where indicates the consumer’s assets at the end of period , which grow by a fixed interest factor between periods, so that is the consumer’s financial (‘bank’) balances before next period’s consumption choice;5 (‘market resources’ or ‘money’) is the sum of financial wealth and noncapital income (permanent noncapital income multiplied by a mean-one iid transitory income shock factor ; from the perspective of period , all future transitory shocks are assumed to satisfy ).
-Permanent noncapital income in period is equal to its previous value, multiplied by a growth factor , modified by a mean-one iid shock , satisfying for where is the degenerate case with no permanent shocks.6 (Hereafter for brevity we occasionally drop time subscripts, e.g. signifies .)
+In the usual treatment, a dynamic budget constraint (DBC) simultaneously incorporates all of the elements that determine next period’s given this period’s choices; but for the detailed analysis here, it will be useful to disarticulate the steps so that individual ingredients can be separately examined:4 (‘market resources’ or ‘money’) is the sum of financial wealth and noncapital income (permanent noncapital income multiplied by a mean-one iid transitory income shock factor ; from the perspective of period , all future transitory shocks are assumed to satisfy ).
+Permanent noncapital income in period is equal to its previous value, multiplied by a growth factor , modified by a mean-one iid shock , satisfying for where is the degenerate case with no permanent shocks.5 (Hereafter for brevity we occasionally drop time subscripts, e.g. signifies .)

 Since , defining from (6) for , (5) reduces to

-This logic induces to all earlier periods, so that if we solve the normalized one-state-variable problem specified in (6) we will have solutions to the original problem for any from:10
+This logic induces to all earlier periods, so that if we solve the normalized one-state-variable problem specified in (6) we will have solutions to the original problem for any from:9

 We say that a consumption problem has a nondegenerate solution if it defines a unique limiting consumption function whose optimal satisfies

-The analytical solution to the perfect foresight specialization of the model, obtained by setting and , provides a useful reference point and defines some remaining notation.
+The analytical solution to the perfect foresight specialization of the model, obtained by setting and , is well known, but deriving it provides a useful reference point and allows us to define some remaining notation and terminology.

-We next define a ‘return patience factor’ that relates absolute patience to the return factor:so that
+We next define a ‘return patience factor’ that relates absolute patience to the return factor:

 Equation (17) thus imposes a second kind of ‘impatience:’ The consumer cannot be so pathologically patient as to wish, in the limit as the horizon approaches infinity, to spend nothing today out of an increase in current wealth.
-This is the condition that rules out the degenerate limiting solution .
-Henceforth (17) will be called the ‘return impatience condition’ or RIC, and a consumer who satisfies the condition is called ‘return impatient.’
+This rules out the degenerate limiting solution , which motivates us to call equation (17) the ‘return impatience condition’ or RIC; we will say that a consumer who satisfies the condition is ‘return impatient.’

-Given that the RIC holds, and defining limiting objects by the absence of a time subscript (e.g., ), the limiting consumption function will beand we now see that in order to rule out the degenerate limiting solution we need to be finite so we must impose the finite human wealth condition (11).
+Given that the RIC holds, and defining limiting objects by the absence of a time subscript (e.g., ), the limiting consumption function will be

 A final useful point is that since the perfect foresight growth factor for consumption is , using yields the following expression for value: